Xilinx/PYNQ/docs/source/8_iop_code.rst

    :scale: 75%
    :align: center

-For external peripherals, low-level control, or real-time processing can be carried out by the IOP, rather than the main ARM processor.
-The ARM Cortex-A9 is an Application processor, not a real time processor.
+For external peripheral control or real-time processing, the IOP is the best microcontroller in Pynq for this computation.
+By contrast, the ARM Cortex-A9 is an application processor and will be running Linux, not well-suited for real time applications.

 The IOP switch can be configured to route signals between the physical Pmod interface (external pins), and the available internal peripherals.
 In this way, an IIC, SPI, or custom external peripheral can be supported on the same physical port using a single overlay. i.e. there is no need to create a new FPGA to interface to different external peripherals.